Unnati-Rami/J-FIM/README.md

 **Requirements:**

-- Java JDK 17 or later
+- Java JDK 17 or later.
-- Windows (tested) or Linux
+- Windows (tested) or Linux.

 **Notes:**